FAQ

-This FAQ was developed to assist you in evaluating Spectrum as a resource for obtaining medical stop loss coverage.
-These questions were culled from TPA questions over the years, and also from issues that we feel are important for you to know about every stop loss facility.
-Knowledge is power.
-Determining the issues that are important to you and evaluating your stop loss markets by their stance on those issues will best position you for growth and success.
+This FAQ was developed to assist you in evaluating Spectrum as a resource for medical stop loss insurance for your self-funded employer clients.
+This content was culled from TPA, broker and employer questions, and from issues we feel are important for you to know about every stop loss facility.
+Determining issues that are important to you and evaluating your stop loss markets by their stance on those issues will best position you for growth and success.
+We encourage you to share this document with your self-funded employer clients.

 • Kurt Ridder, President